Engee documentation

 Where:

-y is the output signal of the neuron,
+y is the neuron's output signal,

-w - weight coefficient for the input,
+w is the weighting factor for the input,

-x - input value,
+x is the input value,

 b — bias,